 I’ve been a health and nutrition researcher and writer for over 10 years and despite being healthy in other ways, I found I had a problem with flatulence.
 Clearly my digestive health wasn’t as good as it should be.

 Deciding I wanted to learn how to stop farting once and for all, I started looking heavily into all of the causes of bad gas, bloating and other intestinal disorders and then researching the best natural remedies and homemade cures for these problems.

 Time and again I’d come back to problems with digestion.
 By necessity, this website has become just as much about improving the digestive process as preventing flatulence.
 It’s very difficult to stop farting without addressing your gastrointestinal problems.

-If you have a specific digestion/flatulence related topic you’re interested in (maybe I’ll do an article on it), or question about the site, please use the contact form or leave a comment.
-Wishing everyone reading this more healthiness and less windiness in future.
+If you have a specific digestion/flatulence related topic you’re interested in please leave a comment on a relevant article.
+Wishing everyone reading this more healthiness and less digestive problems in future.

 What Causes Flatulence?